 I’ve also helped many readers plan a backpacking trip in the Tetons and elsewhere, answering all of their questions and customizing an itinerary ideal for them.
 See my Custom Trip Planning page to learn how I can help you.

 Please share any thoughts or questions about this story, or your own tips, in the comments section at the bottom of this story.
 I try to respond to all comments.

 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

 Apply the First Day Possible in January

 Mark your calendar: This is the most important tip in this story.
-Grand Teton National Park accepts applications for backcountry permit reservation from the first Wednesday in January (unless it falls on Jan.
-1) through May 15; starting May 16, all permit requests are handled first-come, first-served for the remainder of the year.
+Grand Teton National Park accepts applications for backcountry permit reservation from the first non-holiday Wednesday in January through May 15; starting May 16, all permit requests are handled first-come, first-served for the remainder of the year.
 For 2021, the first day you can apply for a permit is Jan.
 6, 2021, starting at 8 a.m.
 Mountain Time.
 Submit your application that morning, ideally as soon as the process opens.

-Popular backcountry camping zones in the park—including all zones along the Teton Crest Trail—get booked up for the entire summer very quickly, often within a few days, sometimes within hours.
+Popular backcountry camping zones in the park—including all zones along the Teton Crest Trail—get booked up for the entire summer very quickly, often within hours.
 You can check availability in real time while filling out the permit application at recreation.gov.
 Upon successful completion of a permit application, you will be charged a $45 fee.
 Find more information at nps.gov/grte/planyourvisit/bcres.htm.